 Yes, our direct entry program is available for High School applicants to enter Year 1.
 Direct-entry students take Business courses in their first year of the program.
-Please visit the Academic Calendar for the most up-to-date admission requirements.
+Please visit the Explore Programs for program information and admission requirements.

 Yes, our transfer program is available for transfer students and degree holders to enter Year 2 or 3 depending on the number of courses previously completed.
-Please visit the Academic Calendar for the most up-to-date admission requirements.
+Please visit the Explore Programs for program information and admission requirements.

 The competitive GPA can change from year to year as it is based on the applicant pool and space available in the program quota.
 Students should apply early, when applications open.
-Historically the competitive GPA ranges between a 3.0 and 3.3.
 As with all competitive programs, there is no guaranteed admission.

 No, the Bachelor of Commerce program offers Fall (September-December) intake only.
 Applications open in the Fall.

-Students applying as a transfer student must have a minimum of the following six required courses (18 units):
+Students applying as a transfer/change of program students must have a minimum of the following six required courses (18 units):

 - 3 units junior English